ReX342/flaskusers/readme.md

 from app import routes
 from app import database
 ```
+Syntax: from 'directory' import 'file'.
+Strangely, __init__ is already in this directory and so will be the two other files (get used to this)

-Inside the app directory I also create a `routes.py` and a `database.py` file.
+Inside the app directory create a `routes.py` and a `database.py` file. (the latter will remain empty for a while; but we'll be referencing it; so don't forget to create it)

 ### Creating our first route.